 General (All Registrants).
-The Registrants' operations have in the past, and may in the future, require substantial expenditures to comply with environmental laws.
-Additionally, under Federal and state environmental laws, the Registrants are generally liable for the costs of remediating environmental contamination of property now or formedy owned by them and of property contaminated by hazardous substances generated by them.
-The Registrants own or lease a number of real estate parcels, including parcels on which their operations or the operations of others may have resulted in contamination by substances that are considered hazardous substances have been deposited and may be subject to additional proceedings in the future.
-Unless otherwise disclosed, the Registrants cannot reasonably estimate whether they will incur significant liabilities for additional investigation and remediation costs at these or additional sites identified by the recoverable from third parties, including customers.
+The Registrants' operations have in the past, and may in the future, require substantial expenditures lo comply with environmental laws.
+Additionally, under Federal and state environmental laws, the Registrants are generally liable for the costs of remediating environmental contamination of property now or formerly owned by them and of property contaminated by hazardous substances generated by them.
+The Registrants own or lease a number of real estate parcels, including parcels on which their operations or the operations of others may have resulted in contamination by substances that are considered hazardous under environmental laws.
+In addition, the Registrants are currently Involved in a number of proceedings relating to sites where hazardous substances have been deposited and may be subject to additional proceedings in the future.
+Unless otherwise disclosed, the Registrants cannot reasonably estimate whether they will incur significant liabilities for additional investigation and remediation costs at these or additional sites identified by the Registrants, environmental agencies or others, or whether such costs will be recoverable from third parties, including customers.
 Additional costs could have a material, unfavorable impact in the Registrants' financial statements.